 Let’s get stuck in.

 Let’s start with clothing.
 I wanted to keep this lightweight and minimal and take as few items as I could realistically get away with.

-You’ll notice that I’m predominantly travelling with Icebreaker gear and that’s because it’s so great for hiking in different weather conditions.
+You’ll notice that I’m predominantly travelling with Icebreaker gear and that’s because it’s great for hiking in different weather conditions.
 Icebreaker clothes are made from Merino wool, which is a total miracle fibre.
 It’s breathable, wicks moisture, prevents odours, lasts for years, dries quickly, protects you from the sun, and most importantly: helps you stay warm when it’s cold and cool when it’s warm.
 It’s perfect for a walk like the Camino.

 - One vest top: I used this Icebreaker Siren tank to sleep in at night or to wear during warm evenings when I didn’t want to put on one of my hiking tops.

 - Indigo Gymshark t-shirt: This top was something I already had at home and decided to take with me.
 Gymshark stuff fits me perfectly, is lightweight and inexpensive, and dries very quickly.

 - Red Icebreaker 150 t-shirt: This was what I wore on warmer days on the trail.
 I loved how breathable it was, as it kept me cool when it was scorching outside.

 - Blue Icebreaker 200 long-sleeved top: In the chilly mornings and evenings, I wore this long-sleeved top to keep me warm.